frankw2/libfss/README.md

 Frank Wang, Catherine Yun, Shafi Goldwasser, Vinod Vaikuntanathan, and Matei Zaharia. "[Splinter: Practical Private Queries on Public Data.](https://frankwang.org/papers/wang-splinter.pdf)" NSDI 2017.

-We created a Go library for portability reasons.
-The main FSS files are in libfss/.
-Doing a go install on the test/ folder will create the test programs.
+For Go, doing a `go install` on the test_fss/ folder will create the test program.

 For any questions, feel free to create an issue, submit a pull request, or email Frank Wang at frankw@mit.edu.